 Clean duct system and force air at high velocity through duct to remove accumulated dust.
 To obtain sufficient air, clean half the system at a time.
 Protect equipment which may be harmed by excessive dirt with temporary filters, or bypass during cleaning.

 END OF SECTION

-USPS Major Facility Specifications issued: 10/1/2021

-Last revised: 03/31/10
+USPS MPF Specification Last Revised: 10/1/2022